Americans want higher taxes for the rich, but is it a good idea?

 This thought experiment demonstrates that income tax on the rich amounts to taking money away from job creation and entrepreneurship and putting it in the hands of a former bartender from New York who has never created a single job in her entire life.
 The unspoken premise of the democratic socialists is that they are better at creating value with money than Jeff Bezos, Bill Gates, and Elon Musk.

-The big question is: How did all the brains on the right fail to communicate this elementary fact to the American people?We value your comments!
-Please weigh in on our comment section below.
+The big question is: How did all the brains on the right fail to communicate this elementary fact to the American people?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com